 Degreasers are powerful, acerbic products and should be used only on the correct components - such as the chain, cassette, and chainrings - with care.

-Finally, anything that’s been degreased needs to be lubricated, while threaded components such as ball bearings, cables, headset internals and your seat post, need greased again to ensure the mechanisms operate smoothly.
-Products such as the popular Muc-Off Bio-Grease Smörjmedel (150 g) also add a layer of protection to these vulnerable parts.
+Finally, anything that’s been degreased needs to be lubricated, while threaded components such as ball bearings, cables, headset internals, and your seat post, need to be greased again to ensure the mechanisms operate smoothly.
+Products such as the popular Muc-Off Bio-Grease 150g also add a layer of protection to these vulnerable parts.

 Four tips for bike cleaning:

-- For best results, always use specific products for the job being done.
+- For best results, always use specific products for the job.
 Take a look at our Bike Cleaning range for some cycling-specific cleaners.

 - Don't use washing-up liquid as it may contain harmful chemicals that can damage components.